 “You don’t need a notepad.
 Slice up the thing, add some oil to the pan, and turn the heat on.”

 I nodded and eyed the plant with dire intent.
 Was a potato a plant?
-It was a root for sure.
+A root for sure.
 I wish I could look it up.
 I wanted to know what the potato was called, scientifically speaking.

 Washing the potato, I started to hum a bit.
 The potato started to hum with me, but I couldn’t be that far gone.
 I sliced into the potato, and it let out this tiny little scream.
 It may have been the sweetest sound I ever heard.
 I finished the cut.
 Then I cut it again.
 A small scream like an angel in anguish followed.
 I danced, heel-toe, heel-toe.
 I knew right then I’d be a master chef.